Who should inspect wire ropes and when?

 - Mechanical abuse - crushing, cutting or dragging of rope.

-- Usage when frozen - if work is performed at lower than 15.5°C, the use of the sling should follow the manufacturer's recommendations.
+- Being used when frozen - if work is performed at lower than 15.5°C, the use of the sling should follow the manufacturer's recommendations.

 Kinked wire rope